hypermedia-app/creta/docs/knossos/collections.md

 ```

 > [!WARNING]
-> The type `schema:CreateAction` is necessary for the operation to create a new resource, if the payload
+> The type `schema:CreateAction` is necessary for the operation to create a new resource

 > [!TIP]
 > The snippet above proposes to subclass the article collection so that API providers have fine-grained control of which collections can be used to create new resources and which cannot.